 - Your FICO credit score.
 If you don’t already know your credit score before you start the pre-approval process, it’s probably time to take a look.
 With a host of reputable online resources, you can start monitoring your credit right away.
 It’s important to act quickly to remedy any anomalies asap so it doesn’t interfere with approval.
 How long does it take to get a mortgage pre-approval?
 A heck of a lot longer if you have unresolved issues on your credit report.

 At the end of the day, it doesn’t take very long at all to get a mortgage pre-approval.
 Digital documents can be uploaded securely and reviewed at the moment.
 At Sammamish Mortgage we’ve pleased to offer quick and painless pre-approval help for home purchases in Idaho, Colorado, Oregon, and Washington State.
-As your mortgage lender, we are invested in your home buying journey.
-We combined over 25 years of award-winning experience with powerful technology to create an online platform to help you in your mortgage search.
-From rate watches to mortgage calculators, and informative blogs, we provide free access to some valuable insights and amazing tools online to help you prepare for your home purchase.
-Get answers to your mortgage pre-approval questions today, Contact us online or drop by for a visit with one of our friendly staff members.
+We have been providing various mortgage programs to borrowers since 1992, and we’d love to help you too.
+Contact us online or drop by for a visit with one of our friendly staff members.